ayand/Pokemon-REST-API-Node/README.md

 * Finding all Pokémon that have a particular type or type combination
 * Registering users
 * Allowing a user to post ratings for multiple Pokémon
+* Returning the top 50 recommended Pokémon for a user along with the suggested ratings the user might give them.

 ## rating-dump
 This is a Maven Java application which uses two source files to read all user ratings of Pokémon from the database and put them in a text file